French ship Bienvenue (1788): Career (France)

-After setting sail from Mauritius for France in December 1791, La Bienvenue was seized by her crew, handed over to the British and renamed.
+After setting sail from Mauritius for France in December 1791, Bienvenue was seized by her crew, handed over to the British and renamed.
 She was retaken by the French Royalist forces on 4 October 1792 at St Kitts and was renamed Royaliste; her original name was restored in January 1793.
 She served as a prison ship at Martinique from July that year until she was recaptured by the British.

 Martinique

 On 5 February 1794, a British fleet under Sir John Jervis and escorting 7,000 troops under Sir Charles Grey, arrived at the island of Martinique.
 In spite of the strong opposition from the occupying forces and difficult terrain, the island was substantially under British control by 28 February, save for two forts covering the town of Fort Royal.
 A siege was subsequently conducted by both British Army and Royal Navy forces, supported by gunfire from Jervis' fleet which was now occupying the harbour.

 On the morning of Thursday 20 March 1794, Bienvenue was moored between Fort St Louis and the town of Fort Royal on Martinique.
 The fort came under attack from HMS Zebra and the far larger HMS Asia (64 guns) who were ordered to give covering fire for the landing of 500 marines (from other smaller ships) who were under the direct command of Captains Edward Riou and Charles Nugent.
 Only the smaller Zebra, commanded by Robert Faulknor, got through and he led a heroic charge with only 100 men on the fort capturing it in seven minutes.

 Admiral Jervis witnessed Faulknor's action from HMS Boyne sitting beyond the range of the cannon fire.
 As the Zebra passed the stern of the Boyne to go back to her position in the fleet, Jervis's band played See, the Conqu'ring Hero Comes and the whole crew cheered his actions.
 Jervis then called Faulknor on board, embraced him and promoted him to captain on the spot.
 Faulknor was given immediate command of the Bienvenue.